Description | Press this key |

 In the next chapter we will go through each one of the tabs and highlight important configuration items which can improve the way you work with Windows Explorer.

 The General tab has a very limited set of configuration options.
 You can set Windows Explorer to open each folder in the same window or in a different one or you can change the way you open items (via a single-click or a double-click).
 The most interesting option is the last one, regarding the navigation pane.
 If you check the two check-boxes highlighted below, Windows Explorer will show all folders when you open it and will automatically expand to current folder.
 This can be very useful to some users as it helps them navigate faster through their folders.
+The View tab has lots of configuration options about the way files and folders are shown in Windows Explorer.
+Some of the most important options are the following:

 · Always show icons, never thumbnails - this option can be useful when you are working with a large number of files and folders and your computer is rather slow when loading all their thumbnails.
 By checking this option, Windows Explorer shows only icons and stops loading thumbnails, which leads to speed improvements when browsing through your files and folders.